ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 npm install gulp --save-dev
 ```

-A `node_modules` directory is now created inside the theme, contains Gulp package source files, and `package.json` file has been updated to include Gulp as a development dependency.
+A `node_modules` directory is now created, contains Gulp package source files, and `package.json` file has been updated to include Gulp as a development dependency.

 ```js
 {